github/OAuth-Ruby-Quickstart/README.md

 2) Register a new OAuth Application on GitHub.com
 3) Authenticate a user into our Sinatra app using GitHub's OAuth API
 4) Use Octokit to retrieve this user's information from GitHub

-#### OAuth 101
-TODO: Is this necessary / Appropriate?
-Perhaps include a high-level overview of the OAuth 'dance'?

 ## 1) Sinatra Webserver Setup
 First, go ahead and clone the starter code from the [OAuth Ruby Quickstart Guide](https://github.com/github/OAuth-Ruby-Quickstart) repository.